sriramab/gamamanual/G__Preferences.md

     * Display as a cube: if true, the scene is drawn on all the facets of a cube.

 ## Editor

 ![images/preferences/editor.png](images/preferences/editor.png)

-Most of the settings and preferences regarding editors can be found in the [advanced preferences](#Advanced_Preferences).
+Most of the settings and preferences regarding editors can be found in the [advanced preferences](#advanced-preferences).

   * **Options**
     * Automatically switch to Modeling Persepective: if true, if a model is edited in the Simulation Perspective, then the perspective is automatically switched to Modeling (_inactive for the moment_)
+    * Automatically close curly brackets ({)
+    * Automatically close square brackets (])
+    * Automatically close parenthesis
     * Mark occurrences of symbols in models: if true, when a symbol is selected in a model, all its occurrences are also highlighted.
     * Applying formatting to models on save: if true, every time a model file is saved, its code is formatted.
+    * Save all model files before launching an experiment
+    * Ask before saving each file
+  * **Validation**
+    * Show warning markers when editing a model
+    * Show information markers when editing a model
+  * **Presentation**
+    * Turn on colorization of code sections by default
+    * Font of editors
+    * Background color of editors
+  * **Toolbars**
+    * Show edition toolbar by default
+    * Show other models' experiments in toolbar: if true, you are able to launch other models' experiments from a particular model.